-The characteristic differences of cross country interstate moves versus your typical local moves are obvious.
-More time on the road, creates more risk and opportunity for accidents and damages.
+The characteristic differences between cross-country interstate moves versus your typical local moves are obvious.
+More time on the road creates more risk and opportunity for accidents and damages.
 Interstate movers typically give extra care to pad and secure your items in order to ensure your possessions arrive intact.

 Key Federal Regulations for Interstate Moving Companies